• Skip to primary navigation

 Notes and tips

 • If you can't get hold of cod use any of the following - haddock, hake, monkfish, tilapia.
-It's very important to use a fish that is firm or else you run the risk of the fish fall apart during cooking.
+It's very important to use a fish that is firm or else you run the risk of the fish falling apart during cooking.

 • Don't forget to discard the thyme stems and scotch bonnet prior to serving